 Things to do in Ho Chi Minh City:

 The palace that sits here has been through many eras in the history of Vietnam, or rather the land that surrounds it.
 The present day construction was built in 1966 on the site of the former Norodom Palace, which was built by the French after they took control of South Vietnam and became their seat of power.
+A must do on your Vietnam and Cambodia tour is understanding the history of this region.

 Going through the eras of the Japanese coop, it was finally destroyed when bombing made the building suitable only for demolition during the Vietnamese/ American war.
 But the palace is most famous for the iconic role it played in the war itself.
 The site of the end of the war itself during the Fall of Saigon on April 30, 1975 when a North Vietnamese tank crashed through its gates!
 For historical significance this must be top of our things to do in Ho Chi Minh City.